In This Article

 Doctors will often check a patient’s ferritin level to determine their overall iron burden.
 In men, normal ferritin levels range from 20 to 300 ng/mL.
 As iron builds up in a man’s body over time, his ferritin level also rises.
-The higher the level of ferritin gets, the more doctors become concerned for the long term consequences of iron overload developing.
-For instance, if ferritin exceeds 1,000 ng/mL the risk of liver damage increases significantly.
+The higher the ferritin level gets, the more doctors become concerned about the long-term consequences of iron overload developing.
+For instance, if ferritin exceeds 1,000 ng/mL, the risk of liver damage increases significantly.

 Hemochromatosis and Bone Loss in Men

-However, not only can men get osteoporosis, but men with genetic hemochromatosis are significantly at risk for developing bone loss!
+However, not only can men get osteoporosis, but men with genetic hemochromatosis are significantly at risk of developing bone loss.

-A 2005 study looked at 38 men with hereditary hemochromatosis, with an average age of 47 years old.
-All of these men had two copies of the HFE gene and they also had otherwise normal markers for things that impact bone loss (like normal Vitamin D and normal parathyroid hormone levels).
-The study found that 78.9% of these men had Osteopenia (or “pre-Osteoporosis”) and 34.2% had full blown Osteoporosis!
+A 2005 study looked at 38 men with hereditary hemochromatosis, with an average age of 47.
+All of these men had two copies of the HFE gene.
+Other markers that impact bone loss, such as vitamin D and parathyroid hormone levels, were normal.

 Iron Overload and Sexual Dysfunction in Men